rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 users.
 In the case of Code Valet, everything got _far more challenging._.
-Combine the existing lock down procedures for a Jenkins on the public internet, and then add the requirement to lock down Jenkins far beyond what it natively supports, in order to provide users with that limited "Jenkins Pipeline as a Service" experience.
-I ended up writing a significant amount of Groovy code to configure and adjust settings throughout Jenkins, as [Configuration as Code](https://jenkins.io/projects/jcasc/) didn't exist at the time.
+Combine the existing lock down procedures for a Jenkins on the public internet, and then add the requirement to lock down Jenkins far beyond what it natively supports in order to provide users with that limited "Jenkins Pipeline as a Service" experience.
+I ended up writing a significant amount of Groovy code to configure and adjust settings throughout Jenkins, as [Configuration as Code](https://jenkins.io/projects/jcasc/) didn't yet exist.
 At times this still wasn't enough, and I resorted to clever container or nginx hacks to disable, hide, or otherwise obfuscate certain aspects of Jenkins' behavior.
 [All of these hacks](https://github.com/codevalet/master) I still consider to